postmanlabs/labs-docs/v6/postman/collection_runs/building_workflows.md

 ### Basic workflow

 Let's assume that we have a collection with four requests.
-If you run this collection directly, the collection runner will run all four requests in order.
+If you run this collection directly, the collection runner runs all four requests in order.

 [![setNextRequest in tests tab](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/setNextRequest.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/setNextRequest.png)